SteeltoeOSS/Samples/TESTS.md

 ### Cloud Foundry

-If you don't specify Clound Foundry credentials, it is assumed you are already logged in to a Cloud Foundry endpoint.
+If you don't specify Cloud Foundry credentials, it is assumed you are already logged in to a Cloud Foundry endpoint.

 You can configure credentials by setting the following options in `user.ini`: